 It’s become almost an article of faith that gas cooktops are better than electric, and that any “serious” cook should aspire to owning one.
 This belief does not stand up to intelligent scrutiny, however.
 Gas cooktops are fine, of course, but when comparing them to electric you will see that there’s no overall objective superiority.
-Let’s take a look at some of the ways gas and electric differ–and then a brief look at induction cooking:
+Let’s take a look at some of the ways gas and electric differ–and then a brief look at induction cooking.

 Simmering.
 Many gas stoves, particularly high-end ones, have greatly improved simmering.
 For slow, even, worry-free simmering, however, electric is still the champ.
 Winner: electric.

 Boiling speed.
 In comparison tests, gas stoves are almost always slower to boil a pot of water than an electric stove with the same BTU rating.
 This is probably because a lot more heat escapes with gas (see below).
 Winner: electric.

 Use with a wok.
 Woks are designed for cooking over an open flame, and the fast response speed of a traditional thin steel wok will be compromised when used on an electric element.
 If you have an electric stove you can do a perfectly good stir fry by placing a flat-bottomed wok directly on the element, but a round bottomed wok over a gas burner is better.
 Winner: gas.

 Choice of pans.
 Electric stoves, particularly the flat top models, require the use of pans with reasonably flat bottoms.
 The bottom does not have to be perfectly flat – which is essentially impossible anyway – but if the pan is too far off flat the efficiency of heat transfer will be lowered.
 Plus, pans with a convex bottom (bowed out) can be unstable on a flat top stove, rocking or spinning while in use.
 In contrast you can use pretty much any pan on a gas stove regardless of how flat the bottom is.
 Winner: gas.

 Cleaning.
 While the old-style coil electric burners are not all that easy to clean, they are still easier than gas because you do not have to worry about gunk getting into the burners.
 Needless to say, the new flattop electric ranges are a breeze to clean.
 Winner: electric.

 Power outages.
 It goes without saying that an electric range is useless when the power is out.
 You can use gas with no power although you might need to light it with a match (if the igniters are electric).
 Winner: gas.

 The bottom line is that each type of stove has its strengths and weaknesses and it’s impossible to say that one is “better” than the other in any overall sense.
 Choose the type that best suits you.

 Now what about induction cooking?
 This is a fairly new technique in which the “burner” emits a strong magnetic field which in turn causes the pan to heat up.
 So the cooktop itself does not get hot, only the pan.
 It offers instant response, like gas, and it is a flat-top so cleaning is easy–plus, as the surface does not get hot, there’s no more burnt on food.
 It’s a bit more efficient than gas or electric, so (slightly) lower electric bills.
 But the induction units themselves are quite a bit more expensive.

 What’s the downside (there’s always a downside)?
 You have a limited selection of pans because induction works only with magnetic pans such as cast iron (including enameled cast iron like Le Creuset) and carbon steel.
 Aluminum and copper pans?
 No dice.
 Non-stick pans?
 Some work, some don’t, depending on what the pan’s body is made of.
 Stainless?
 Again, some work and some don’t.
 There’s an easy way to tell: if a magnet sticks to the bottom of a pan, it will work with induction.
 The stronger the magnet holds on, the better the pan will work.